10 Practical Ways to Help a Friend in Need

 If you’d like to help a hurting friend but aren’t quite sure what to do, this list of suggestions should point you in the right direction.

 10 Practical Ways to Help a Friend in Need is a sequel to this post: How to Encourage a Hurting Friend.
-The two posts were originally one, in a very long article written way back when I had yet to understand that blog posts should be concise. 🙂 I hope this new, edited version is helpful as you seek to encourage the hurting folks in your life.
+The two posts were originally one, in a very long article written long ago when I had yet to understand that blog posts should be concise.
+I hope this new, edited version is helpful as you seek to encourage the hurting folks in your life.

 When in doubt, ask your friend’s spouse or someone who is close to that friend.
 Be frank and explain that you’d like to do something helpful or encouraging.
-Ask them for suggestions, or provide your own suggestions and ask for their response.
+Ask for suggestions or provide your own suggestions and ask for their feedback.

 10 Practical ways to help a friend in need